smartdevicelink/sdl_evolution/proposals/0293-vehicle-type-filter.md

 The libraries will need to implement the above-mentioned protocol changes.
 In addition to implementing a protocol message, it will need the additional implementation to propagate vehicle type info to the application layer.

+The feature for the Java Suite library will be completed using two pull requests.
+The first one being all the protocol changes necessary and developer facing APIs from the SdlManager.
+The second pull request would focus on the SdlRouterService, SdlBroadcastReceiver, and SdlDeviceListener changes.
+This would allow the PM to verify the cross platform aspect of this feature first and ensure its inclusion into the next slate of releases no problem.

 #### Determining Vehicle Type Info

 1. The developer will receive vehicle type information from either the protocol `StartServiceACK` or from the `RegisterAppInterfaceResponse`.
 The information is then sent to the `SDLManagerDelegate` / `SdlManagerListener` for the developer to handle.